paulzerr/napview_beta/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us:
+If you have any questions, suggestions, or feedback, please feel free to reach out:

 - Email: paul.zerr [ at ] donders.ru.nl
 <!-- - GitHub Issues: [napview/issues](https://github.com/napview/napview/issues) -->